-1. History and nature of contractual obligations - writs of debt, covenant and account actions on the case and on assumption of consideration - moral basis for contractual obligations subjective and objective theories, sanctity of contracts.
+1.History and nature of contractual obligations - writs of debt, covenant and account actions on the case and on assumption of consideration - moral basis for contractual obligations subjective and objective theories sanctity of contracts.

-2. Agreement and contract definitions, elements and different kinds.
+2.Agreement and contract definitions, elements and different kinds

-3. Proposal and acceptance - their various forms, essential elements, communication and revocation-proposal and invitations for proposal-floating offers-tenders-dumping of goods Unit-2:
+3.Proposal and acceptance - their various forms, essential elements, communication and revocation-proposal and invitations for proposal-floating offers-tenders-dumping of goods.

-1. Consideration-nudum pactum-its need, meaning, kinds, essential elements-Privity of contract and of consideration-its exceptions-adequacy of considerationpresent, past and adequate consideration-unlawful consideration and its effectsviews of Law Commission of India on consideration-evaluation of the doctrine of consideration.
+1.Consideration-nudum pactum-its need, meaning, kinds, essential elements-privity of contract and of consideration-its exceptions-adequacy of consideration-present, past and adequate consideration-unlawful consideration and its effects-views of Law Commission of India on consideration-evaluation of the doctrine of consideration.

-2. Capacity to contract-meaning-incapacity arising out of status and mental defect-minor's agreements-definition of minor - accessories supplied to a minor-agreements beneficial and detrimental to a minor affirmation-restitution in cases of minor's agreements-fraud by a minor ratification in cases by a person of an agreement made by him while he was a minor-agreements and estoppel-evaluation of the law relating to minor's agreements-other illustrations of incapacity to contract.
+2.Capacity to contract-meaning-incapacity arising out of status and mental defect-minor's agreements-definition of minor - accessories supplied to a minor-agreements beneficial and detrimental to a minor affirmation-restitution in cases of minor's agreements-fraud by a minor ratification in cases by a person of an agreement made by him while he was a minor-agreements and estoppel-evaluation of the law relating to minor's agreements-other illustrations of incapacity to contract.

-3. Free consent-its need and definition-factors vitiating free consent, Coercion-definition essential elements-duress and coercion-various illustrations of coercion doctrine of economic duress-effect of coercion-evaluation of Sec.
+3.Free consent-its need and definition-factors vitiating free consent Coercion-definition essential elements-duress and coercion-various illustrations of coercion doctrine of economic duress-effect of coercion-evaluation of Sec.
 15., Undue Influence-definition-essential elements between which parties can it exist?
 Who is to prove it?
-Illustrations of the undue influence independent advice-pardahanash in women-unconscionable bargains effect of undue influence.,

-Misrepresentation-definition-misrepresentation of law and of fact-their effects and illustration, Fraud-definition-essential elements-suggestio falsi suppresio veri-When does silence amounts to fraud?
+Illustrations of the undue influence independent advice-pardahanash in women-unconscionable bargains effect of undue influence., Misrepresentation-definition-misrepresentation of law and of fact-their effects and illustration, Fraud-definition-essential elements-suggestion falsi suppresio veri-When does silence amounts to fraud?
 Active concealment of truth-importance of intention.

-1. Legality of Object: Void agreement-lawful and unlawful considerations, objects-void, voidable, illegal and unlawful agreements their effects.
-Unlawful consideration and objects: Forbidden by law, Defeating the provision of any law, Fraudulent , Injurious to person or property, Immoral , Against public polity, Void Agreements, Agreements without consideration, .
-Agreements in restraint of marriage, Agreements in restraint of trade-its exceptions-sale of goodwill, Sec.
-II restriction, under the Partnership Act, trade combinations exclusive dealing agreements, restraints on employees under agreement of service., .
+1.Legality of Object: Void agreement-lawful and unlawful considerations, objects-void, voidable, illegal and unlawful agreements their effects.
+Unlawful consideration and objects: Forbidden by law, Defeating the provision of any law, Fraudulent , Injurious to person or property, Immoral , Against public polity, Void Agreements, Agreements without consideration, agreements, restraints on employees under agreement of service.
 Agreements in restraint of legal proceedings-its exceptions, Uncertain agreements, .
 Wagering agreements-its exceptions.